Pattern-Recognition-Group-UniBe/post_doc_challenge/README.md

 The following is a small challenge in order for a future post doc position in our group.

 # Project description
 The idea is to create a graph classification approach based on a k-NN and the graph edit distance.
-In order to do this, we provide you with a small amount of graphs (see data folder), that you have to predict their class to.
-Libraries can be used.
+To do this, we provide a small set of graphs (see data folder) whose class you need to predict.

-In the data folder you can find a certain amount of graphs in the .graphml format as well as two files, train.txt and validation.txt which contain the file names of the graphs for the corresponding sets.
+In the data folder you can find a certain amount of graphs in the .graphml format as well as two files, train.txt and test.txt which contain the file names of the graphs for the corresponding sets.

 # General Conditions
 1. Choice of programming language is free.
+In our group we mainly work with python.
 2. The use of libraries is allowed.

 # Specific conditions